marcandrebrochu/todo/README.md

 This repository contains a simple shell script for dealing with todo items directly from the command line.
-No fancy GUI or text-based interface, just simple invocations for getting that get the job done (and marking it as such!)
+No fancy GUI or text-based interface, just simple invocations that get the job done!

 ## Usage